yath/tpm171e/README.md

 ### Obtaining addresses of `mtk\_mod`

-`mtk_mod.ko` contains the code for the `/dev/cli` handlers.
+`dtv_driver.ko` contains the code for the `/dev/cli` handlers.
 To obtain a stack trace and code dump, run `adb logcat` in one window and `adb shell cli_shell r 0x0 0x10` in another, causing a NULL dereference.